kamosin/gad-app-testing-framework/SCENARIOS.md

 1. User automatically redirected on Articles page.
 2. Flashposts page is displayed.
 "Flashposts" button color changed to "grey".
 3. Modal with title "Create Flashpost" opened.
+4. "Flashpost can't be empty" alert message displayed in the background.
-4. Data properly entered and tile with color changed to black.
+5. Data properly entered and tile with color changed to blue.
-5. "You can't create this flashpost." alert displayed on the upper right corner.
+6. "You can't create this flashpost." alert displayed on the upper right corner.
-6. Modal closed and list of flashposts still visible.
+7. Modal closed and list of flashposts still visible.

 #### Test Case 4: Adding a public flashpost by logged in user and verification if it is visible for non-logged in users